yzhda1991/gradecraft-development/doc/index.md

 ### Grade submission

-  * All grades and assignments have to be submitted to Gradecraft.
+  * All grades and assignments have to be submitted to GradeCraft.
-  * Some professors use GC for all grading, but house assignment files etc. in other location (Ctools, Canvas)
+  * Some professors use GradeCraft for all grading, but house assignment files etc. in other location (Sakai, Canvas, Moodle)
-  * Grades are imported into Gradecraft through a CSV import
+  * Grades are imported into GradeCraft through a CSV import
-  * student grades come from multiple directions -- this is a heavy calculation (slowing down our app)
+  * Student grades come from multiple directions

 ### Rubrics for Grading